fenago/learn-java-12-programming/lab_guide/Lab_16.md

 another way to take advantage of a library---by using the set of well-known and shared interfaces, instead of defining your own ones.

-This last statement is a good segue to the next topic of this chapter about writing code that is easily understood by other people.
+This last statement is a good segue to the next topic of this lab about writing code that is easily understood by other people.

 Code is written for people